Yes! See a message from Dr. Muzammil Siddiqi:

-Several scholars, including Sheikh Ahmad Kutty and Dr. Muzammil Siddiqi, agree that all of CAIR-CA’s work is zakat-eligible because it collectively advances the services that are provided to the community, fi Sabilillah.
+Several scholars, including Sheikh Ahmad Kutty and Dr. Muzammil Siddiqi, agree that CAIR-CA’s work is zakat-eligible because it collectively advances the services that are provided to the community, fi Sabilillah.
 However, there are other scholars with a more restrictive definition of zakat eligibility.
 To accommodate the vast range of religious opinions on this matter, CAIR-CA adheres to specific guidelines to ensure the strictest allocation of zakat funds.

 Donors may designate their zakat funds to be allocated towards a specific area of work (e.g., Civic Engagement, Legal Services, and Youth Empowerment).
 Where a donor does not restrict their zakat donation, CAIR-CA will allocate those funds to programs and services which directly help protect the rights of Muslims.
 They will be allocated as follows:

 - Funds will be allocated to the Legal Department (Civil Rights & Immigration) and the Policy, Advocacy, Government Relations work.
 This consists of all expenses related to the departments (i.e., program costs, communications, salaries, benefits, management, etc.)

 - Legal work provides direct services and programs to the community, especially for those with no financial means to receive it otherwise.

 - Policy, Advocacy, Government Relations work leads to the creation of laws that protect the rights of Muslims to freely practice their religion in America.

 - Fundraising expenses (i.e. banquets, direct mail, etc.)

 - Administrative expenses (i.e. office rent, utilities, etc.)